-Flip-flops are the worst offenders when it comes to endangering the health of your feet this summer.
-Not only is it easy for them to slip out of place, which could lead to an ankle sprain, but they offer very little support or cushioning.
-Lack of heel support in footwear is a major cause of plantar fasciitis.
-And if you already have plantar fasciitis, flip-flops can aggravate the problem and make the pain worse.
+Flip-flops are the worst offenders when it comes to causing injury.
+It’s easy for them to slip out of place, which can lead to falls.
+Also, most flip-flops offer very little support or cushioning, which can cause problems for some people.
+For example, if you have plantar fasciitis, flip-flops might aggravate your symptoms, making foot pain worse.

 As with flip-flops, you can protect your feet by limiting how much you wear these types of shoes.
 You can also shop for specific styles and brands that offer you a more secure and supportive fit.

-The biggest hazard with wedges and espadrilles is their side-to-side instability, which makes it easy to lose your balance and twist your ankle, leading to a sprain.
+The biggest hazard with wedges and espadrilles is their side-to-side instability, which makes it easy to turn your ankle, leading to a sprain.

-In addition, they shift your weight forward onto the ball of your foot, which can put you at risk for mid-foot pain and inflammation.
-This is the case with all heels.)
-Over time, the excess weight load on the ball of the foot can even lead to stress fractures in your foot.
+Wedges and espadrilles also shift your weight forward onto the ball of your foot, which can put you at risk for mid-foot pain and inflammation.
+(This is the case with all heels.)
+Over time, the excess weight load on the ball of the foot can even lead to stress fractures.

 To play it safe with wedges and espadrilles, look for styles that are not too high and have a wider heel.
 For added traction and stability, seek out pairs with rubber soles.

 If you are experiencing foot pain, use the RICE protocol to help treat your symptoms, and switch out your footwear.
 If your pain doesn’t improve with self-care measures after a week or two, make an appointment to see your doctor or a podiatrist.

 See The P.R.I.C.E.
 Protocol Principles